Devon De Corte

-Devon Findell De Corte (born 13 May 2006) is a footballer who plays as a midfielder for RSCA Futures.
-Born in the United States, he is a Belgium youth international.
+Devon Findell De Corte (born May 13, 2006) is an American soccer player who plays as a midfielder for RSCA Futures.
+He has represented both the United States and Belgium at youth level.

 Early life

-De Corte was born on 13 May 2006 in the United States to a Belgian father and an American mother who met while attending university in the country.
+De Corte was born in Bucks County, Pennsylvania, on May 13, 2006.
+He moved to the Philadelphia area at the age of 14.
+His father is Belgian and his mother is American; who met while attending university in the country.
 Growing up, he played multiple sports and practiced piano.

 Career

 As a youth player, De Corte joined the youth academy of American side Philadelphia Union, before joining the youth academy of Belgian side Anderlecht.
 In 2024, he started his senior career with the club's reserve team.
-On 2 February 2024, he debuted for them during a 1–1 home draw with RFC Liège in the league.
+On February 2, 2024, he debuted for them during a 1–1 home draw with RFC Liège in the league.